The Goldilocks of Pragmatic Understanding: Fine-Tuning Strategy Matters for Implicature Resolution by LLMs: Background on implicature

 Since then, issues with the Gricean cooperative principle have been pointed out by many \citep{levinson:1983,sperber:wilson:1986,Davis:1998,lepore:stone:2014}.
-The most influential alternative theory is relevancy theory by \cite{sperber:wilson:1986}.
+The most influential alternative theory is relevancy theory by \citet{sperber:wilson:1986}.
 They do away with the cooperative principle and instead theorise implicatures arise because speakers try to produce utterances that are both as relevant as possible and require the least effort to process.
-Another point of contention is the incorporation of conventional implicatures on the pragmatics side. \cite{bach:1999} argues that there is no such thing as conventional implicatures, and they are simply instances of something else. \cite{potts:2005} also argues that to explain conventional implicatures we can stay on semantic turf.
+Another point of contention is the incorporation of conventional implicatures on the pragmatics side. \citet{bach:1999} argues that there is no such thing as conventional implicatures, and they are simply instances of something else.
+Based on a thorough treatment of what Grice calls conventional implicatures, Bach argues all examples of it can be filed under other concepts within semantics, like utterance modifiers (called ``utterance modifiers'' instead of ``sentence modifiers'' because they go against the semantic content of the rest of the sentence). \citet{potts:2005} also argues that to explain conventional implicatures we can stay on semantic turf.
 Indeed, even Grice himself says conventional implicatures derive from the meaning of the words, not from conversational context.
 However, \citeauthor{potts:2005} does not claim conventional implicatures do not exist, but instead argues they arise by a combination of lexical meaning and novel ways of combining words---the latter being the well-known principle of compositionality, an important part of semantics, not of pragmatics. \citeauthor{potts:2005} provides us with an illuminating demarcation between conventional and conversational implicatures.
 Conventional implicatures are never negotiable by context, whereas conversational implicatures are context-dependent and can always be cancelled without causing incoherent discourse.
 Consider again the sentence ``he is an Englishman; he is therefore brave.'' and the sentence ``Eddie has three bicycles'' (implicating that Eddie has exactly three bicycles and not more).
 The former sentence can not be cancelled by new context without contradiction, whereas for the latter, if we continue saying ``In fact, Eddie has 10 bicycles, he is a bicycle junkie'', we have cancelled the implicature.
 This demarcation clearly puts conventional implicatures on the semantic side, and conversational implicatures on the pragmatic side. \citeauthor{potts:2005} goes on by providing a formal theory for conventional implicatures.